The Magic Toyshop: Film adaptation

 The novel was filmed in 1987.
 It was produced by Steve Morrison and directed by David Wheatley.
 It was adapted for the screen by the author, Angela Carter, and starred Tom Bell, Caroline Milmoe, Killian McKenna, Patricia Kerrigan, and Lorcan Cranitch.
 Her collection, The Curious Room: Plays, Film Scripts and an Opera, contains Carter's script for the adaptation.
 The script and the film are discussed in Charlotte Crofts' book, Anagrams of Desire, drawing on an interview with director, David Wheatley.

 Theatre

-Alan Harris has adapted The Magic Toyshop into a stage play.
-It had its world premiere in Cardiff, directed by Sita Calvert-Ennals, in May 2014.
+Alan Harris adapted The Magic Toyshop into a stage play.
+It premiered in Cardiff, directed by Sita Calvert-Ennals, in May 2014.